aaronreimann/gravityforms-running-total/readme.txt

 Plugin for Gravity Forms to generate a running total of a form on a specific field.

 == Description ==
+This plugin strictly gives you a shortcode to specify a Gravity Form ID, and a Field within that form to take all of the submitted fields and totals them and spits out the total.
+The shortcode looks like this: Usage: [gfrt id="1" field="3"].
+For this example, if you have a form of the ID 1, and the third field is a number, it will grab all of them and give you a total.

 == Installation ==